ayatokura/ai-openscale/cloud-tutorial-adv.md

   ![New Notebook Form](images/cloud-new_notebook_name2a.png)

-- In the **Select runtime** section, choose the latest Python with Spark option:
+- In the **Select runtime** section, choose the latest Python with Spark option.

+  {{site.data.keyword.DSX}} does not offer a free environment with Python and Apache Spark.
+The only free runtime environment is for a Python-only environment.
+  {: note}

 - Click **Create Notebook**.